RikkaApps/websites/storage_redirect/guide/tutorial.md

 └───Pictures
 ```

-Therefore ExampleApp will pass `/storage/emulated/0/example_app/1.png` to others.
-We all known that `1.png` is located at the isolated storage.
-Obviously, other apps cannot find this file.
+Therefore, the situation is like this.

+> ExampleApp: Here you are, `example_app/1.png`.
+>
+> Image viewer: Let's try opening this file...
+It seems not exists!

+We all know the file is located at `/storage/emulated/0/Android/data/com.example/sdcard/images/1.png`.

-To solve this problem is simple, enable "Fix app interaction issued" in "Enhanced mode".
+To solve this problem is simple, enable "Fix app interaction issues" in "Enhanced mode".

 #### Pass file path to other isolated apps with non-standard ways

 ExampleApp now adds the ability to share pictures to ExampleSocial (ExampleSocial is also an isolated app).
 Unfortunately, ExampleSocial requires the use of its SDK (this method should also be abandoned!), which means that the file path is passed directly, and we can’t change the file path through the "Fix app interaction issued" function.

-Suppose ExampleSocial's SDK works like this: save the picture to the `tmp` folder and pass the file path to ExampleSocial.
+Assuming ExampleSocial's SDK works like this: save the picture to the `tmp` folder and pass the file path to ExampleSocial.

 ```
 /storage/emulated/0